j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 We start with a listing of AUv3 AudioUnit apps.

 ### Background: A problem arises when an increasing number of mechanisms disrupt the free market for niche products (in this case, the iOS audio market) in a variety of ways.
-This ranges from (more or less) incomplete offerings to active market manipulation by self-proclaimed experts and questionable communities.
+This ranges from (more or less) incomplete listings to active market manipulation by self-proclaimed experts and questionable, interest-driven communities.

 ### An Initial Search for ‚AUv3’